-How to prepare for the end of the Energy Bill Relief Scheme
+How to prepare for the end of the Energy Bills Discount Scheme

-The Energy Bills Relief Scheme is an initiative set up by the government to help businesses with rising energy costs.
+The Energy Bill Relief Scheme was an initiative set up by the government to help businesses with rising energy costs.
 The scheme has been running since October 1, 2022, and is set to end on March 31, 2023.

 But instead of capping prices as we see with domestic rates, it offers a discount on unit rates.
 And the amount of discount your business gets will depend upon the rates you’re paying and the type of contract you’re on.